Welcome to the EURETINA Observership Website

 Terms and conditions of the observership programme:

 - Applicants must be at least in their final year of residency OR have finished their residency less than 5 years at time of application.

-- Training in a specialised retinal unit or university hospital.
+- Applicants must be training in a specialised retinal unit or university hospital.

 - Applicants must be in training in a European country.